Tractability Frontier of Data Complexity in Team Semantics: Introduction

 In this article we study the data complexity of model-checking of dependence, independence, and inclusion logic formulas.
 Independence and inclusion logic \cite{gradel10,galliani12} are variants of dependence logic \cite{vaananen07} that extends first-order logic by dependence atoms of the form $\dep(x_1,\ldots,x_n)$ expressing that the value of $x_n$ is functionally determined by the values of the variables $x_1,\ldots, x_{n-1}$.
 In independence and inclusion logic dependence atoms are replaced by independence and inclusion atoms $\tu{y}\ \bot_{\tu{x}} \ \tu{z}$ and $\tu{x}\subseteq \tu{y},$ respectively.
 The meaning of the independence atom is that, with respect to any fixed value of $ \tu x$, the variables $\tu y$ are independent of the variables $\tu z$, whereas the inclusion atom expresses that all the values of $\tu{x}$ appear also as values for $\tu{y}$.

-Dependence logic is a new framework for formalizing and studying various notions of dependence and independence pervasive in many areas of science.
-The novelty of dependence logic is in its \emph{team semantics} in which formulas are interpreted using sets of assignments (with a common finite domain $\{x_1,\ldots ,x_n\}$ of variables) instead of single assignments as in first-order logic.
+Team semantics is a framework for formalizing and studying various notions of dependence and independence pervasive in many areas of science.
+Team semantics differs from Tarski's semantics by interpreting formulas using sets of assignments instead of single assignments as in first-order logic.
 Reflecting this, dependence logic has higher expressive power than classical logics used for these purposes previously.
 Dependence, inclusion, and independence atoms are intimately connected to the corresponding functional, inclusion, and multivalued dependencies studied in database theory, see, e.g., \cite{DBLP:conf/foiks/HannulaK14}.
-Interestingly, independence atoms can also be viewed as a qualitative analogue of the notion of conditional independence in statistics, see \cite{DBLP:journals/networks/GeigerVP90}.
-Furthermore, a variant of dependence logic is in the heart of {\em Inquisitive Semantics} which is a novel approach in linguistics that analyzes information exchange through communication, see \cite{DBLP:journals/jphil/CiardelliR11}.
+Interestingly, independence atoms correspond naturally to a qualitative analogue of the notion of conditional independence in statistics \cite{DBLP:journals/networks/GeigerVP90}.
+On the other hand, team semantics can be naturally generalized to a probabilistic variant in which probabilistic independence can be taken as an atomic formula (see \cite{HannulaHKKV19,HKMV18} for further details).

 Dependence logic and its variants can be used to formalize and study dependence and independence notions in various areas.
 For example, in the foundations of quantum mechanics, there are a range of notions of independence playing a central role in celebrated No-Go results such as Bell's theorem.
-Abramsky and V\"a\"an\"anen have recently showed that, under a relational view on these results, some of these No-Go results can be logically formalized and syntactically derived using the axioms of independence and dependence atoms.
-For another application of team semantics in quantum information theory, see \cite{2014arXiv1409.5537H}.
-Similarly, in the foundations of social choice theory, there are results such as Arrow's Theorem which can also be formalized in the team semantics setting.
+Similarly, in the foundations of social choice theory, there are results such as Arrow's Theorem which can also be formalized in the team semantics setting \cite{2014arXiv1409.5537H,PacuitY16}.